 Some of the original plantings still remain including palms, pines and the iconic Lebanese Cedar in the centre of the garden.
 The ornamental iron fence and gates in Sailors Gully Road were a gift from the family of Cr Brown who died before reaching his term of office as mayor.
 They date from 1912 and were manufactured at Agnews Austral Foundry Eaglehawk.

-Located in the Eaglehawk precinct and developed as a recreation area in 1883, Lake Neangar and Lake Tom Thumb provide a natural wilderness to explore.
+Located in the Eaglehawk precinct and developed as a recreation area, Lake Neangar and Lake Tom Thumb provide a natural wilderness to explore.
 The path around the lake is sealed and lit at night.
 Other features include a picnic shelter, boardwalk, tables, chairs, barbecue, skate park and play space.

 Dogs can be walked in the reserve on a leash.